 When you’ve identified that chronic stress is leading to your symptoms, it’s time to take action to find recovery.
 The effects of chronic stress can be sweeping, so for most people, a comprehensive approach to overall mental health is often the best solution.

-A stress management program offers several key treatments and interventions that can help you overcome the effects of chronic stress in your day-to-day life.
+A stress management program offers several key treatments and interventions that can help you manage stress and overcome the effects of chronic stress in your day-to-day life.

 These programs typically include focused work on learning stress relieving techniques, such as mindfulness meditation, lifestyle changes, and emotional regulation, as well as treatment for any mental health concerns that may be a source of your chronic stress.